- Search The Registry

 - My Account

 Martha Reeves was born on this date in 1941.
-She is a Black singer, was a city council member, and the lead singer of Martha & the Vandellas.
+She is a Black singer, city council member, and Martha & the Vandellas lead singer.

 Born in Eufaula, Alabama, Martha Rose Reeves is the eldest of 11 children born to Elijah Joshua and Ruby Lee Gilmore Reeves.
 The Reeves family moved to Detroit right after she was born.
-She was brought up in the church, since her grandfather was a minister at Detroit's Metropolitan Church.
-She went to Northeastern High School, where she was vocally coached by Abraham Silver.
+She was raised in the church since her grandfather was a Detroit's Metropolitan Church minister.
+She went to Northeastern High School, where Abraham Silver vocally coached her.

-After graduating from high school, she sang often and joined a group with friends Rosalind Ashford, Annette Beard, and Gloria Williamson to form the Del-Phis in 1960.
-The group struggled although Reeves was discovered by Motown's A&R man, William "Mickey" Stevenson, and asked to an audition that accidentally landed her a job as a Motown's secretary.
+After graduating high school, she sang often and joined a group with friends Rosalind Ashford, Annette Beard, and Gloria Williamson to form the Del-Phis in 1960.
+The group struggled, although Reeves was discovered by Motown's A&R man, William "Mickey" Stevenson, and asked to an audition that accidentally landed her a job as a Motown's secretary.
 Often Reeves and her friends from the Del-Phis (now known as the Vells) sang background for Marvin Gaye's first hit records, "Stubborn Kind of Fellow," "Hitch Hike," and "Pride & Joy."

-An opportunity to record occurred after Motown's Mary Wells failed to show up for a session and Stevenson asked Reeves to do the song titled "I'll Have to Let Him Go."
-Eventually recruiting her friends Ashford and Beard, the record became the first record by the newly-christened Martha and the Vandellas in the fall of 1962.
-As lead singer, Reeves was responsible for some of the most up-tempo singles to come out of the label including the top hits, "(Love Is Like A) Heat Wave" (1963), "Live Wire," "Wild One," "Dancing in the Street," and "Nowhere to Run".
+An opportunity to record occurred after Motown's Mary Wells failed to attend a session, and Stevenson asked Reeves to do the song titled "I'll Have to Let Him Go."
+Eventually recruiting her friends Ashford and Beard, the record became the first by the newly-christened Martha and the Vandellas in the fall of 1962.
+As lead singer, Reeves was responsible for some of the most up-tempo singles to come out of the label, including the top hits, "(Love Is Like A) Heat Wave" (1963), "Live Wire," "Wild One," "Dancing in the Street," and "Nowhere to Run."